by Raquel Baetz

 Then I’d squish it all together with my fingers, adding broth or another egg as needed to make it soft.

 “Is that good?”
 I’d ask.
-She’d give it a look and say, “yeah, that’s good”.
-My Mom never worried too much about the details.
-Getting the 25lb. bird in the oven in time to feed all those people so that there was still enough daylight after the meal for a long walk – that’s what she cared about.
+She’d give it a look and say, “Yeah, that’s good.”
+My mom never worried too much about the details.
+Getting the twenty-five pound bird in the oven in time to feed all those people so that there was still enough daylight after the meal for a long walk–that’s what she cared about.